 Now that he’s eighteen and technically an “adult,” it’s even harder.
 Now he’s making decisions that can potentially affect the rest of his life.
 What college should he attend?
 Where should he live?
 Who should he date?
 He’s no longer climbing the monkey bars.
 He’s climbing a mountain.
 And, I can’t stand at the bottom hoping to catch him anymore.
 I have to just stand and watch and pray he makes the right decision.

-At one time I thought changing diapers, waking every 3 hours to breastfeed, and chasing toddlers were the hardest parts of parenting.
+At one time I thought changing diapers, waking every 3 hours to nurse, and chasing toddlers were the hardest parts of parenting.
 I thought that once my children were able to do things for themselves, the parenting would get easier.
 But, it hasn’t.
 In fact, it’s much harder.
 Now, I worry about them constantly.
 I worry if I’m screwing them up for the rest of their lives.
 I worry if they are making intelligent, responsible decisions.
-I worry.

 Parenting an Adult is Slippery

 Parenting an adult is a lot like trying to stick slime to a wall.
 For about 2 seconds it looks like it will stay there and then slowly it starts sliding down the wall.
-You often wonder if any of the things you tried to teach them were absorbed into their brains.
+You often wonder if any of the things you tried to teach them “stuck” in their brains.
 And, you realize that there’s no way to know until they are parenting their own kids.
 Even then, who knows?
 Maybe they got it; maybe they think you were a horrible parent.
 All you can do is keep trying to stick that slime to the wall and hope maybe a little of it stays.